 The main confusion about the difference between RAM and ROM is whether they are part of primary memory or secondary memory.
 Some website says that RAM is primary and ROM is secondary.
 And says both are primary.
 Then Which one is true?

-First Let’s understand what are primary memory and secondary memory.
+First Let’s understand what is the difference between primary memory and secondary memory.
 In easy words,

 - Primary memory is the memory that can be directly accessed by CPU.
 It is also known as primary storage or main storage.